-This is why we have compiled our list of the ten books an IT Manager should read, in no particular order, because rankings are for very organized people and popular YouTube channels.
+This is why we have compiled our list of the ten books an IT Manager should read, in no particular order.

-There are a ton of books about IT that cover the different areas you have to deal with every single day.
-From management to software control, hardware security, knowing how to deal with people and lots of other subjects that you might or might not encounter on a daily basis, and the following texts might offer light on how to deal with them.
+There are a ton of books about IT that cover the different areas you have to deal with daily.
+From management to software control, hardware security, knowing how to deal with people and lots of other subjects that you might or might not encounter on a daily basis,the following texts might offer light on how to deal with them.

-This kind of behavior happens everywhere, and sometimes people don’t realize they are being jerks to each other.
-“The No A$$hole Rule” (with S instead of $, but we’re not putting that here because of reasons) will also help identify the conduct that is creating the toxic environment and is a must read for any manager of any kind.
+This kind of behavior happens everywhere, and sometimes people don’t realize they are not behaving professionally..
+“The No A$$hole Rule” (with S instead of $, but we’re not putting that here because of reasons) helps identify the conduct that is creating the toxic environment and is a must read for any manager of any kind.

-You never know when an idea might pop and have the perfect idea for your workplace, or you want to tool around with tools with open source (like Prey wink wink).
+This book can be the perfect catalyst for workplace solutions,or it may make you want to play around with tools with open source (like Prey wink wink).
 Most of the examples are in Java or C++ and like some people say “There is no knowledge that is not power”.

 100% not a Mortal Kombat quote

-As an IT Manager your goal is to probably become an IT leader, or at least it should be, ambition is the first step to success, so what better advice than on of the Vice Presidents of Human Resources at Google?
+As an IT Manager your goal is to probably become an IT leader, so what better advice than that of the Vice Presidents of Human Resources at Google?

-After you read it you’ll want to put it close to however’s in charge in your workplace.
+After you read it you’ll want to put it close to whoever’s in charge in your workplace.
 Maybe a couple things will change after that.

 Hey there!
 Do you have to keep an eye on your office’s mobile fleet?
 See what you can do to further secure them.